 A Unique Land-Based Experience for Your School or Youth Group

-Professor Valley Field Camp is located in a breathtaking setting just 20 miles from Moab and Arches National Park, just off of Hwy 128 (GPS Coordinates: 38.709650, -109.371585) on the banks of Professor Creek, and only minutes from the Colorado River.
+Professor Valley Field Camp (PVFC) is located in a breathtaking setting just 20 miles from Moab and Arches National Park, just off of Hwy 128 (GPS Coordinates: 38.709650, -109.371585) on the banks of Professor Creek, and only minutes from the Colorado River.
 Our field camp is situated on private land under lease for outdoor education purposes.

 - Spectacular Scenery including Fisher Towers and Castleton Tower